alexscott232/IBM_Language_2/README.md

 ## Built with
 - [Unity3D](https://unity.com/) - Game Engine used
 - [IBM Watson Assistant](https://www.ibm.com/cloud/watson-assistant) - Used for Translations
+- [IBM Watson Text To Speech](https://www.ibm.com/uk-en/cloud/watson-text-to-speech) - Used for the Challenge Scenes
+- [IBM Watson Speech To Text](https://www.ibm.com/uk-en/cloud/watson-speech-to-text) - Used for the Challenge Scenes
+- [IBM Watson Language Translator](https://www.ibm.com/uk-en/cloud/watson-language-translator) - Used for Translation Boxes.

 ## Contributing
 (May not be needed)